-Evaluating unusual test specimen behaviour (see subsection 2.2 of this part)
+Evaluating unusual test specimen behaviour (see paragraph 2.2 of this part)

 Unusual behaviour Guidance on classification 1 Flashing, no steady flame Report furthest progress of flame and time, and whether or not flash is on centreline.
 Classify on basis of the data.
-2 Explosive spalling, no flashing or Accept material as passing test. flame 3 Rapid flash over surface, later steady Report result for both flame fronts but flame progress classify on basis of worst performance for each of the four test parameters in the two burning regimes.
+2 Explosive spalling, no flashing or Accept material as passing test. flame 3 Rapid flash over surface, later Report result for both flame fronts but classify on basis of worst performance for steady flame progress each of the four test parameters in the two burning regimes.
 4 Specimen or veneer melts and drips Report behaviour and extent of advance on off, no flame specimen.
-Explosive spalling, and flame on 5 Report explosions and classify on basis of exposed part of specimen flame progress irrespective of whether above or below centreline.
+5 Explosive spalling, and flame on Report explosions and classify on basis of exposed part of specimen flame progress irrespective of whether above or below centreline.
 6 Specimen or veneer melts, burns, Reject material regardless of criteria.
-For and drips off floor covering, no more than 10 burning drops are acceptable.
-7 Report occurrence, reject data and repeat Pilot flame extinguished test.
-8 Specimen breaks up, and falls out of Report behaviour, but classify on basis of holder worst performance with and without specimen restraint in paragraph 8.3.2 of appendix 1 to this part.
-9 Substantial jetting combustible Report that it is not classified as low pyrolysis gases from specimen, flame-spread. adhesive or bonding agents 10 Small flame remaining along the edge Report behaviour and terminate the test 3 min of specimen after flaming on exposed surface of specimen ceased.
+For floor covering, no more than 10 burning and drips off drops are acceptable.
+7 Pilot flame extinguished Report occurrence, reject data and repeat test.
+8 Specimen breaks up, and falls out Report behaviour, but classify on basis of of holder worst performance with and without specimen restraint in paragraph 8.3.2 of appendix 1 to this part.
+9 Substantial combustible Report that it is not classified as low jetting pyrolysis gases from specimen, flame-spread. adhesive or bonding agents 10 Small flame remaining along the Report behaviour and terminate the test edge of specimen 3 min after flaming on exposed surface of specimen ceased.